pranavpr/cardinfo.github.io/_posts/2020-02-15-bank-of-baroda-premier-credit-card-review.md

 product: Bank of Baroda Premier Credit Card
 ---

-Bank of Baroda Premier Credit Card is a lifestyle credit card from Bank of Baroda.
+Bank of Baroda (BoB) Premier Credit Card is a lifestyle credit card from Bank of Baroda.
 This credit card provides 5X rewards on travel, dining and foreign spends.
 Apart from accelerated rewards, this card also provides complimentary access to domestic airport lounges and insurance cover.

 Lately Bank of Baroda has been aggressively running [multiple offers](https://www.bobfinancial.com/bob-festival-campaign.jsp) increasing the interests of masses for their credit cards.
 Hence I decided to review their Premier Credit Card which I have been holding for the past one year.
 I will also be talking about my first hand experience with this credit card in this article.
 So without further ado, let's get started.